ngchain/webpaper/index.md

 - Goal of NGIN, not creating any crypto currency or building a new payment method, is maintaining a decentrialized application engine with reliable blockchain ecosystem
 - Using number account, not garbled string.
 So more convenient.
-- Using Schnorr signature，not ECDSA: [Schnorr vs ECDSA](https://bitcoin.stackexchange.com/questions/77234/schnorr-vs-ecdsa)
+- Using Schnorr signature，not ECDSA\: [Schnorr vs ECDSA](https://bitcoin.stackexchange.com/questions/77234/schnorr-vs-ecdsa)
 - No half-life period, NGIN using Fee Destory Policy to keep the value of mainnet coin.
 - ...